TonyPhipps/Games/Magic/Collection.md

 # Thinning
 My average $100 budget deck has 0-3 cards worth under 0.10c USD.

 Cards worth under .10c (TCG Market price) are thinned out.
+This reduces my "extra cards" by about 50%.

 The Scryfall search below will help identify keepers.

 ```
-usd>=.10 r:c id:w t:creature name:/^A/
+usd>=.10 r:c id:w t:creature name:/^a/
+usd>=.10 (r:u or r:r or r:m) id:w t:creature name:/^a/
 ```

-This search does the following
+These searches do the following
 - ```usd>=.10``` cards worth 10c and above
 - ```r:c``` cards with rarity of common (c, u, r, m)
 - ```id:w``` cards with identity WHITE (wubrgc)